 Just like Ananti (28), who is currently applying for a German visa.
 “I went to one of the few schools in Chennai that offer German as a foreign language,” she explains.
 “I became fascinated with German culture as a teen.
 I always wanted to travel to Berlin back then!”
 When her application for a grad student program in Germany didn’t work out, she decided to take the plunge and hunted down a job as an IT consultant in Berlin.

 Other self-made expats are self-employed or may plan to open their own business abroad or invest in a foreign company.

 The expat partner usually accompanies his or her spouse on an expat assignment abroad.
 Maria-Rosa (42) is one of them.
 She moved from Italy to Dubai in 2010 when her husband, an architect, was sent there for a two-year assignment.

-“If my husband is sent to Dubai for two years, of course I will accompany him!”
-Maria-Rosa says.
-“But it isn’t as easy as I thought to deal with the culture shock.
+“There was no question in my mind that I would accompany my husband to Dubai,” Maria-Rosa says, “but it isn’t as easy as I thought it would be to deal with the culture shock.
 When my husband is at work, I try to learn Arabic, spend a lot of time looking after our daughter or meet with other expat parents.”

 For expat partners and spouses, it is usually a bit harder to move abroad because they often do not have a job, a professional network, or a circle of friends in their new country.

 The student usually chooses a degree course or graduate program abroad to gain experience and patch up his or her CV.
 The recent graduate often looks for an internship, a trainee position, or volunteer work abroad.